techtolentino/digital-card/_posts/2016-04-15-on-recruiting.md

 If there's one thing I should point out about my experience with joining IBM Design, it would be that the recruitment and talent acquisition team was amazing to work with.
 I've never experienced (or even heard of) such careful handling of prospective candidates.

-Although the application process was a rigorous in terms of the list of challenges/tasks that a prospect must go through, I honestly feel like IBM Design's _recruitment practices_ are among the best in the industry.
+Although the application process was a rigorous one, in terms of the _list_ of challenges/tasks that a prospect must go through, I still feel like IBM Design's _recruitment practices_ are among the best in the industry.

 When I was invited to help out the Talent team and take part in the process of vetting candidates, I was thrilled.
 Naturally, it felt like I had accomplished _something_, especially now that I was _on the other side of the interviewing table_.
 Also, I was honored to contribute to that same core hiring team that I highly respected (based on my entrance to IBM).